family - this page is a work-in-progress - click on name for wikipedia page, IMDB page or website.

 Nicholas Saunders also performed in, "The Summer People" and "Zoyka’s Apartment" (both translated by Nicholas Saunders and Frank Dwyer).

-aunt -Lanna Saunders- (1941-2007) actor- a member of the first Lincoln Center Repertory Theatre Company.
+aunt, Lanna Saunders- (1941-2007) actor- daughter of Gedda Petry and Nicholas Saunders, a member of the first Lincoln Center Repertory Theatre Company.
 Her Broadway Theatre Credits include "Sunrise at Campobello," "Philadelphia", "Here I Come," "The Anniversary Waltz" and "Milk and Honey."
 She appeared in dozens of TV shows but is best known for the character of Sister Marie on "Days of Our Lives."
 She also appeared in the film "Body Heat," playing the sister of William Hurt’s character.

-step-mother, Lanna Sue Heldfond - actor/dancer/artist/poet - wife of Theo Saunders and his biggest supporter in the jazz scene.
-She was a guest on "Love Boat" and many other television series.
-She helped choreograph the popular film, "Close Encounters of the Third Kind" and was the protege of Spanish dancer, Carmelita Maracci.
-Her father, Dr. Al Heldfond was a groundbreaking gynecological doctor of Cedars Sinai -Los Angeles.
-Susie is a talented multi-media artist and poet and her uncle was a prolific abstract painter of the jazz scene in the Bay area, CA.
+step-mother, Lanna Sue Heldfond (Susie)- actor/dancer/choreographer/artist/poet - wife of Theo Saunders and his biggest supporter in the jazz scene.
+An actor and performer in film and television in the 1970-1980's including a guest on "Love Boat" and choreographer of the popular film, "Close Encounters of the Third Kind.
+Susan was the protege of well known Spanish dancer, Carmelita Maracci.
+She was active in the classical and avant-garde theater world in New York and Los Angeles.
+She is also a talented multi-media artist and poet and her uncle was a prolific abstract painter of the jazz scene in the Bay area, CA. She is a peace activist and practicing soto zen buddhist.

 grandmother, Gedda Petry -actress/singer/dancer -appeared with the Ballet Russe Montreal-choreographer, Michel Fokine.
 A cabaret performer in NYC in her 20’s and appeared in 12 Broadway Shows, including “Carousel”, “Lady in the Dark”, “Babes in Arms”, “Mexican Hayride”, “The Fifth Season”, and “Passion of Joseph D." Her film work included The Europeans, The Defection of Simas Kurdika, The Unknown War, and The Deer Hunter.